What is an Emergency Medical Technician or Paramedic?

-Job Opportunities for Emergency Medical Technicians and Paramedics
+Are There Job Opportunities for Emergency Medical Technicians and Paramedics?

-There were about 248,000 jobs for Emergency Medical Technician or Paramedic in 2016 (in the United States).
+In the United States, there were 248,000 jobs for Emergency Medical Technician or Paramedic in 2016.
 New jobs are being produced at a rate of 15.1% which is above the national average.
 The Bureau of Labor Statistics predicts 37,400 new jobs for Emergency Medical Technician or Paramedic by 2026.
-The BLS estimates 19,400 yearly job openings in this field.
+There will be an estimated 19,400 positions for EMT or Paramedic per year.

 The states with the most job growth for EMT or Paramedic are Colorado, Arizona, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Wisconsin.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Emergency Medical Technicians and Paramedics is somewhere between $22,760 and $58,640.
+The salary for Emergency Medical Technicians and Paramedics ranges between about $22,760 and $58,640 a year.

 Emergency Medical Technicians and Paramedics who work in Washington, District of Columbia, or Hawaii, make the highest salaries.

-How much do Emergency Medical Technicians and Paramedics make in each U.S. state?
+How much do Emergency Medical Technicians and Paramedics make in different U.S. states?

 |State||Annual Mean Salary|